vodquang96/django-anymail/docs/installation.rst

 .. versionchanged:: 1.4

     The earlier WEBHOOK_AUTHORIZATION setting was renamed WEBHOOK_SECRET, so that Django error reporting sanitizes it.
-The old name is still allowed in v1.4, but will be removed in a near-future release.
-You should update your settings.
+Support for the old name was dropped in Anymail 2.0, and if you have not yet updated your settings.py, all webhook calls will fail with a "missing or invalid basic auth" error.

 .. setting:: ANYMAIL_REQUESTS_TIMEOUT